José Mari (footballer, born 1971)

-José María García Lafuente (born 10 February 1971), commonly known as José Mari, is a Spanish former professional footballer who played as a midfielder, and the current assistant manager of Extremadura UD.
+José María García Lafuente (born 10 February 1971), commonly known as José Mari, is a Spanish former professional footballer who played as a midfielder.

-He scored a combined eight La Liga goals during ten seasons, whilst appearing in 158 matches with Osasuna, Barcelona, Betis and Athletic Bilbao during that timeframe.
+He scored eight La Liga goals in ten seasons, whilst appearing in 158 matches with Osasuna, Barcelona, Betis and Athletic Bilbao during that timeframe.

 Playing career

 Osasuna

-Born in Logroño, La Rioja, José Mari was trained in the youth system of CA Osasuna and began his senior career with the reserves in Segunda División B, his first match taking place towards the end of 1988–89.
-He spent another two seasons at that level, but also made his La Liga debut for the first team under manager Pedro María Zabalza, coming on as a late substitute in a 3–0 home win against Real Betis just prior to his 20th birthday.
+Born in Logroño, La Rioja, José Mari was trained in the youth system of CA Osasuna and began his senior career with the reserves in the Segunda División B, his first match taking place towards the end of 1988–89.
+He spent another two seasons at that level, but also made his La Liga debut for the first team under manager Pedro María Zabalza, coming on as a late substitute in a 3–0 home win over Real Betis just prior to his 20th birthday.

-José Mari began 1991–92 with the B-side, but by October he was part of the main squad.
+José Mari began 1991–92 with the B side, but by October he was part of the main squad.
 At the end of the campaign he had started four league games and appeared from the bench in another four, and also made his European bow on 22 October 1991 when he played the last eight minutes in place of Miguel Sola in a 0–0 home draw against VfB Stuttgart.

 José Mari was confirmed as a first-team member for 1992–93, featuring in 20 matches (although he only played 90 minutes seven times) and scoring his first goal in a 1–3 home loss to RCD Español.
 He was even more prominent the next season, but broke his ankle in March 1994 and Osasuna were eventually relegated in last place.

-Barcelona and Betis
+Barcelona

-José Mari initially remained in Pamplona and played in Segunda División until January 1995, when he was signed by FC Barcelona for 150 million pesetas (equivalent to around GB£720,000 at the time) and returned to the top level on a three-year contract.
+José Mari initially remained in Pamplona and competed in the Segunda División until January 1995, when he was signed by FC Barcelona for 150 million pesetas (equivalent to around GB£720,000 at the time) and returned to the top division on a three-year contract.
 He later stated that the move had been close to completion the previous year, but his serious injury led to its delay.

-Once at Camp Nou, José Mari was immediately involved in the matchday squads under Johan Cruijff, starting seven of the remaining league games.
-He also featured in both legs of a UEFA Champions League tie with Paris Saint-Germain F.C. which ended in elimination, where he missed a good chance to score a vital away goal in France, angering the Dutch coach; in the domestic league, the side could only rank fourth.
+Once at Camp Nou, José Mari was immediately involved in the matchday squads under Johan Cruyff, starting seven of the remaining league games.
+He also featured in both legs of a UEFA Champions League tie with Paris Saint-Germain FC which ended in elimination, where he missed a good chance to score a vital away goal in France, angering the Dutch coach; in the domestic league, the side could only rank fourth.